 COVID19 DIVING AND BOATING NOTIFICATION

-Overview: The Campuses of the California State University, have adopted federal and state guidelines regarding COVID mitigation protocols.
-These guidelines and supplemental protocols will remain in effect until further notice.
+The Campuses of the California State University, have adopted federal and state guidelines regarding COVID mitigation protocols.
+In the event of an outbreak these guidelines and supplemental protocols may be implemented and will impact loctions and scheduling for the AAUS course.

 Dive Equipment Service Locations

 PLEASE NOTE: This list is presented for the convenience of our divers only.
 Including an equipment service center on this document does not represent a recommendation or endorsement on the part of CSU, OSI, or the Dive office.
-If you frequent a service center not listed on the document, contact them directly to see if they offer similar services during the pandemic.
+If you frequent a service center not listed on the document, contact them directly to see if they offer similar services.
 We're happy to include anyone on the list we may have missed.

 DISCOUNTS ON DIVE EQUIPMENT

-AAUS Scientific Divers diving under the auspices of CSU/OSI are eligible for Institutional Pricing on dive equipment.
-These discounts are substantial, and offered by most of the major manufacturers.
-The pricing is set by the manufacturer and are "passed through" the local dive shop to their qualified customers.
-If you are a current, active, scientific diver with CSU/OSI or a Diver in Training who has been accepted for our AAUS Scientific Diver Course, contact your local dive shop about their policies and procedures regarding the discount.
-PLEASE NOTE: Verification of active status by the dive office (DSO) will be required for the discount.
+AAUS Scientific Divers diving under the auspices of CSU/OSI are eligible for Discounted Pricing on dive equipment.
+If you are a current, active, scientific diver with CSU/OSI/SCMI or a Diver in Training who has been accepted for our AAUS Scientific Diver Course, contact the dive office about pricing and availability.

 The Ocean Studies Institute (OSI) AAUS Scientific Diving Training Program